Round Vase, Mobach, Utrecht

 The famous ‘Rosario’ decors was designed by Steef Broers in the late 1920s and has been produced by Regina for over 50 years.
 This early set can be dated around 1930.
 Unlike later production, this model is entirely hand-painted (with painter’s signature).
 Both vases are in pristine condition.

-Large Pot with Lid, Plateelbakkerij Zuid-Holland, Gouda
+Large Lidded Vase, Plateelbakkerij Zuid-Holland, Gouda

 575,00

-Colorful large vase with lid, Flambe decor, in Art Nouveau style.
+Colorful large vase with lid, Flambé decor, in Art Nouveau style.

 A very small chip can be seen at the bottom of the vase, however it does not affect the balance and it cannot be spotted.

-Jug with Handle, Amphora, Oegstgeest
+Jug, Amphora, Oegstgeest

 225,00